forgojs/forgo-next-examples/README.md

 # WebJsx Examples

-This repository contains simple examples using WebJsx, including a Todo List and a Dashboard, both implemented using custom web components.
+This repository contains simple examples using WebJsx, including a Todo List, a Dashboard, and a Rotten Tomatoes homepage, all implemented using custom web components.

 ## How to Run